Dogs (Pink Floyd song): Musical components

-The middle section, in a slow, metronomic 6/4 time, is built upon several layers of synthesizers, sustaining the four chords of the main theme, with the sound of dogs barking processed through a vocoder and played as an instrument.
+The mesmeric middle section, in a slow, metronomic 6/4 time, is built upon several layers of synthesizers, sustaining the four chords of the main theme, with the sound of dogs barking processed through a vocoder and played as an instrument.
 (One dog moan is excerpted from the group's earlier recording "Seamus".)
 Gilmour's last word, "stone", echoes slowly for many measures, gradually fading out (it reappears later in the instrumental section of "Sheep").
-There are no guitars in this section.
+There are no guitars in this section, however in the background is some slow and quiet drumming and cymbal tapping from Nick Mason.
 Gradually, a synthesizer solo emerges, and as it reaches its climax, the acoustic guitar returns, at the original tempo, once again lively and syncopated.

 The formula of the first section is followed, but this time with Waters singing the lead.
 A third guitar solo ends in three-part harmony, playing descending augmented triads, leading to Gilmour's slow, harmonized guitar melody in F major, in a section of music indistinguishable from its first appearance in the song.
 This leads to the final verse, with Waters singing a new, repeating melody and a sixteen-line anaphora, where each line begins with the words "who was."
-Originally sung over the tonic only, in the final recording the multiple harmonized guitars alternate between D minor and C major, while the bass further extends the harmony with a descending F, E, D, and C, creating the sense of an F sixth chord followed by C/E. Originally, Waters' lyrics ("Who was born in a house full of pain", etc.) were echoed by Gilmour and Wright in a round style, but in the final recording only the last few are repeated, and done so by Waters himself, using tape delay.
+Originally sung over the tonic only, in the final recording the multiple harmonized guitars alternate between D minor and C major, while the bass further extends the harmony with a descending F, E, D, and C, creating the sense of an F sixth chord followed by C/E. Originally, the lyrics sung by Waters ("Who was born in a house full of pain", etc.) were echoed shortly after by Gilmour and Wright harmonising with each other simultaneously.
+This was done in a round style, with Gilmour singing the upper harmony and Wright singing the lower harmony.
+In the final recording, only the last few lyrics are repeated ("Who was breaking away from the pack", etc.) but with Waters himself singing the repeated lines, using tape delay.
 This section resolves first to B♭, then to A, before concluding with the A, F, E bass movement to a sustained Dm9, as the lyrics again end with "dragged down by the stone".

 "Dogs" is the only song on Animals in which Gilmour sings a lead part or receives a co-writing credit.
-It was also Wright's last vocal contribution before leaving the band in 1979.